PRIOR LEARNING ASSESSMENT

 - May be used to meet appropriate graduation requirements.

-- May not satisfy credit load requirements for the purposes of veterans benefit program funding or any other student financial assistance program.
+- Will not satisfy credit load requirements for the purposes of veterans benefit program funding or any other student financial assistance program.

 - May be granted for prior learning/experiential learning following completion of a portfolio class and/or evaluation of the prior learning/experiential learning.